 First-year students are those who have never been enrolled in college full time and are completing or have recently completed high school or earned their GED (or other high school equivalency), and have not taken college classes following high school graduation.
-If you completed college level courses while in high school, or are part of an early/middle college program, you are considered a first-year student.
+If you completed college level courses while in high school or are part of an early/middle college program, you’re considered a first-year student.

 How to Apply